AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

     - The first foodplace will be pinned.
     - Details of the pinned foodplace shown in the status message: `Pinned Foodplace: ...`

+1. Invalid Test case - Pinning a **foodplace at an invalid index**:<br>
+   Command: `pin 0`<br>
+   Expected:
+    - No foodplace will be pinned.
+    - Error details shown in the status message: `Invalid command format!...`

 1. Invalid Test case - Pinning a previously pinned foodplace:<br>
     Steps:
     - Pin the first foodplace using `pin 1`